-Grupo Northair can acquire a 100% ownership in the concessions by making payments over a five year period totalling US\$445,000 (US\$50,000 paid).
-Under a separate agreement, the Company was also required to pay US\$1,000 per month until October 1, 2010 for surface access to portions of the concessions.
-It also has a second agreement to allow drilling on portions of the concessions, for a payment of US\$2,000 per month.
-The Company has elected to continue these options and therefore pays US\$3,000 per month going forward.
+Grupo Northair can acquire a 100% ownership in the concessions by making payments over a five year period totalling US\$445,000 (US\$70,000 paid)..
 The Company also has an agreement to allow drilling to be conducted on land controlled by a local Ejido.
 During fiscal 2012 the Company expanded the project to include the La Borracha concession at a cost of US\$35,000.

 During the period the Company executed an agreement to acquire up to a 70% interest in a land position in the area of its La Cigarra Project.
 Under the terms of the agreement the Company can acquire its interest by the payment of US\$525,000, the issuance of 1,500,000 shares of the Company and the spending of US\$2,000,000 in exploration over a four year period.
-The agreement is subject to the private company assuring title to the land position.
+The agreement wass subject to the private company assuring title to the land position, which was received subsequent to August 31, 2012.